Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Confidential Code Analysis

-Regarding security, the intuition is that: $E_k(c)$ should not reveal anything about $c$ (data secrecy); $f_{k_f}(E_k(c))$ should only reveal the result of the intended computation of $f$ when applied to $c$ (computation secrecy with public result -- meaning that the computation result is revealed but nothing else about the code should be leaked); and $f_{k_f}(E_k(c))$ should output the same result as $f(c)$ (correctness).
+Regarding security, the intuition is that: $E_k(c)$ should not reveal anything about $c$ (\textit{code secrecy}); $f_{k_f}(E_k(c))$ should only reveal the result of task $f$ when applied to $c$ (\textit{analysis secrecy with public result} -- meaning that the analyser learns the result of the task (e.g., there is an XSS vulnerability) but nothing else about the code); and $f_{k_f}(E_k(c))$ should output the same result as $f(c)$ (\textit{correctness}).